MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-strategy/includes/5-evaluate-financial-considerations.md

 Regardless of the revenue model, centralized IT accounting models are unique because of how the IT unit accounts for costs.
 In a traditional IT model, the IT team records costs and pays those costs from shared funds like operations and maintenance (O&M) or a dedicated profit and loss (P&L) account.

 In a central IT accounting model, the IT team marks up the services provided to account for overhead, management, and other estimated expenses.
 It then bills the competing business units for the marked-up services.
 In this model, the CIO is expected to manage the P&L associated with the sale of those services.
-This can create inflated IT costs and contention between central IT and business units, especially when IT needs to cut costs or isn't meeting agreed-upon SLAs.
+This model can create inflated IT costs and contention between central IT and business units.
+Especially, when IT needs to cut costs or isn't meeting agreed-upon SLAs.
 During times of technology or market change, any new technology would cause a disruption to central IT's P&L, making transformation difficult.

 ### Chargeback